30lm32/ml-projects/README.md

     10. talw_of_two_cities
     11. tom_sawyer

+In other words, you can think about those novels are our target classes of our dataset.
+To distinguish actual class of paragraph, the semantic latent amongst paragraphes would play an important role.
+Therefore, We used `Deeplearing (LSTM)` on top of `Keras (Tensorflow)` after creating an embedding matrix by `Gensim's word2vec`.

-In other words, those novels are our target variables as we listed above.
-To handle that problem, We need to focus on the semantical meaning of sentences amongst passages.
-If there is any semantical flow amongst sentences in corresponding passage, We think about similar passage were collected over same novels most likely.
-Therefore, `Deeplearing (LSTM)` is the most suitable approach with `word2vec`.
+If there is any semantic latent amongst sentences in corresponding paragraph, We think about similar paragraphes were collected from same resources (novels) most likely.

-`Deeplearing (LSTM)` were used on top of `Keras (Tensorflow)` after creating embedding matrix by `Gensim's word2vec`.

 ### Why do customers choose and book specific vehicles?
 ---